IBM/CZ-IBM-Cloud-Guide/README.md

     ```
     > If you are facing any troubles, look at the official documentation for [cloning a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)

-1. Create IBM Cloud account [here](https://cloud.ibm.com/registration)
+1. Create IBM Cloud account [here](https://cloud.ibm.com/registration).
+To create an account follow the tutroial in the IBM Cloud Guide in chapter 4.
 1. Login to your IBM Cloud account [here](https://cloud.ibm.com/login)
 1. Create `Kubernetes Service` in IBM Cloud [here](https://cloud.ibm.com/kubernetes/catalog/create)
     1. As `Pricing plan` choose `Free`